GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154988645-5f1da175-7d09-437a-ac2c-f64e16f3a564.jpg ':size=350')

-To determine where piggyback locations are check what the schematics say [3.1.0 Schematics & Diagrams](#_310-schematics-and-diagrams).
+To determine where piggyback locations are check what the schematics say [Schematics & Diagrams](#schematics-and-diagrams).

 Whilst following schematics it's important to **test** you have found the correct piggyback locations.
 In order to do this please follow the below instructions before turning on your machine.